 Consisting of three tracks from the 1987 EP, a remixed version of “Might As Well Be On Mars” and the rest from the prematurely abandoned 1988 sessions, it was recorded at Toronto’s Enormous Sound Studios and produced by Norman Corbett.
 But with the band now officially retired, the record was mostly met with indifference with the exception of the only single “Every Man And Woman Is A Star,” which almost made the top 40.

-A few of the tracks made it to compilation albums over the next few years, after Williamson retired from acitvely performing, and became a music and novel writer.
-Duggan-Smith and Chapman continued to work together, releasing a CD called OH MY under the guise of their new project, The Neotunes in the mid '90s.
-Over the years, Chapman had also become a highly sought-after session player, appearing on a multitude of albums, and included working with the likes of Buffy Saint-Marie, Alan Frew, Alannah Myles, Dan Hill, and Rita MacNeil.
+A few of the tracks made it to compilation albums over the next few years, after Williamson retired from acitvely performing, moved to Scotland, and became a music and novel writer.
+Duggan-Smith and Chapman continued to work together, releasing a CD called OH MY under the guise of their new project, The Neotunes in the mid ’90s.
+Over the years, Chapman had also become a highly sought-after session player, appearing on a multitude of albums, and included working with the likes of Buffy Saint-Marie, Alan Frew, Alannah Myles, Dan Hill, and Rita MacNeil, among others.